ibexa/documentation-developer/docs/guide/search.md

                 default: endpoint0
 ```

-##### Shared Core example
+##### Shared-core example

-In the following example we have decided to separate one language as the installation contains several similar languages, and one very different language that should receive proper language analysis for proper stemming and sorting behavior by Solr:
+The following example separates one language.
+The installation contains several similar languages,
+and one very different language that should receive proper language analysis for proper stemming and sorting behavior by Solr:

 ``` yaml
 # config.yml